System Design Space

 Translated

-What the book is about and why “tidying”
+What the book is really about

 The original edition is available on O'Reilly Learning.
 Russian translation (Piter): book page.